dappnode/DAppNodeDocs/docs/user/getting-started/connect-dappnode-to-the-router.md

 3. **Enable UPnP**: There should be an option to enable or disable UPnP.
 Make sure it's set to "Enable" or "On".
    Save or apply the changes.

+## [Advanced] Using dappnode without UPnP enabled

+If you want to have your UPnP disabled on router, manual port forwarding must be done.
+First, make sure that your Wireguard is reachable by forwarding default port 51820.
+(Pro tip: You can choose any external port you like, but you have to set that port wireguard configuration file by yourself.)

+After that is done, go to [ports page](http://my.dappnode/support/ports) and manually forward all the ports listed there.

+Please note that this list is updated automatically after you install new package and you should make sure that you update ports in your router as well.

 <hr />

 ### Troubleshooting